Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 Thank You

 To every person who took part in Faces of Wyndham, thank you.
 You trusted me with your time, your presence, and your story.
 You sat in front of my lens and allowed yourself to be seen not as a role or a label, but as a whole person.
 That kind of openness is rare, and it’s not something I take for granted.
-This project exists because of you.
+This project exists because of you and the many Wyndham community stories you chose to share.

 To those who supported the work behind the scenes through kind words, referrals, or by simply sharing the portraits online thank you.
 That support helped keep the momentum going on days when I questioned whether the effort was worth it.

 And to anyone new to this project: welcome.
 I hope you take the time to explore the gallery.
 Read a few of the stories.
 Sit with a few of the faces.
 This isn’t a photography portfolio.
-It’s a record of a community.
+It’s a record of a community, created over years of work as a portrait photographer Point Cook residents have supported from the beginning.

 If you’re interested in helping the book become a reality or know of a venue that could host a full exhibition, I’d love to hear from you.

-Known for relaxed, guided sessions and timeless, high-quality results, David specialises in:
+Known for relaxed sessions and timeless results, David specialises in:

 LinkedIn and corporate headshots